stijn-dejongh/lovecraft_public_domain/raw_converts/cc.md

 and slay around idol-capped monoliths in lonely places.
 He must have been trapped by the sinking whilst within his black abyss, or else the world would by now be screaming with fright and frenzy.
 Who knows the end?
 What has risen may sink, and what has sunk may rise.
 Loathsomeness waits and dreams in the deep, and decay spreads over the tottering cities of men.
-A time will come&mdash;but I must not and cannot think!
+A time will come--but I must not and cannot think!
 Let me pray that, if I do not survive this manuscript, my executors may put caution before audacity and see that it meets no other eye.